Evolving From Adversarial Politics to Properly-Informed, Strategically-Continuous Collaborative Policy

 Under Unified Democracy, the purpose of the Executive becomes one of managing the smooth, efficient and ethical running of government to most efficiently deliver benefit to the people and to identify and manage risks.
 It consists of a Cabinet, supported by necessary supporting offices to ensure its efficient operation.

 The Cabinet.
 Is formed by the Single Party with the Highest Popular Vote in a General Election.
-It consists mainly of Ministers appointed by, and led by, the Leader of the Party (Prime Minister or President).
+It consists mainly of Ministers appointed by, and led by, the Leader of the Party in the role of Prime Minister.

 Its role is not to push nor attempt to impose the policies of its own Party (which always has the most influence by most votes), but mainly to specify the requirements for Policies in each sector of the Economy, Bills to support those Policies and to manage the Agenda.